- The University of Tartu is ranked in the top 200 universities globally in computer science (Rankings and Surveys).

 The programme is delivered jointly by Estonia’s two largest universities: the University of Tartu and TalTech.
 Students graduating from this programme obtain degrees from both universities.

 The programme prepares students for high-end technical or managerial roles at the most respected technology companies.
 The programme is closely related to the tech industry, and the students get opportunities to receive practice at the partner companies.

 You will acquire a skill set that enables you to perform integrative tasks, including the ability to successfully:

-Over 50% of students will receive a tuition waiver for full-time studies.
+50% of students will receive a tuition waiver for full-time studies.

 The following version of the programme courses applies to the current academic year.
 To view the most updated version, please visit the University of Tartu Study Information System and choose the next academic year (if available).

 The studies take place at the University of Tartu Delta Centre, the university's most modern study environment.